zxgineng/deepnlp/Segmentation&Tagging/Joint-Seg-Tag/README.md

 |![images](images/seg-score.png)|

-On this dataset, segmentation result of 3-gram joint is very slightly better than no-gram joint and seg-label only.
+On this dataset, seg-tag-joint result is same as seg-only result.
-Segmentaion result of no-gram joint is same as seg-label only.
-Pos tagging result of 3-gram is very slightly better than no-gram.
-Need more other dataset experiments to get conclusion.
+Need more experiments to get conclusion.

 ## Example